 After our visit, we’ll fly back to Cairo (via Aswan, for a total of 2.5 hours of flight time).
 We’ll rest at a hotel near the airport to make our departure tomorrow a bit easier.
 Let’s all reminisce tonight about what we’ve seen and experienced, tasted and felt, smelled and heard, during our unforgettable Egyptian exploration!

-Tomorrow after breakfast you’ll be taken back to the airport to head home, or on to your next adventure!
+Tomorrow after breakfast you’ll be taken back to the airport to head home, or on to your next adventure.
+We’ve created a few options for you to head to Jordan to see Petra & the Dead Sea!

 More Trip Details